PERMANENT ESTABLISHMENT IN SPAIN

 Tax:

-"Contact our english speaking lawyers for any doubt"
+"Contact our english speaking lawyers with your queries"

 BRANCH IN SPAIN

-A branch is a permanent establishment, enjoying certain degree of management independence.
+A branch is a permanent establishment, enjoying a certain degree of management independence.

 Separate legal personality: